The Valley of the Temples in Agrigento

-The rediscovery of Akragas began towards the end of the eighteenth century, when the first European travellers reached Sicily, discovering an unexpected and immense artistic, archaeological heritage.
+The rediscovery of Akragas began towards the end of the 18th century, when the first European travellers arrived and ventured into Sicily, discovering an unexpected and immense artistic and archaeological heritage.

-The Valley of the Temples is certainly the most important testimony of the ancient, classical culture of Sicily.
-It brings together the temples of gods goddesses as well as the area of the necropolis and sanctuaries outside the walls.
+Valle dei Templi – the Valley of the Temples – is undoubtedly the most important vestige of ancient classical culture in Sicily.
+It comprises the temples of the gods, as well as the necropolis area and the extra-moenia sanctuaries.

-The temple of Castor and Pollux (Dioscuri), the legendary twin brothers, born from the union of Jupiter and the queen of Sparta, nowadays has only four columns left and has become the symbol of Agrigento.
+The Temple of the Dioscuri (Castor and Pollux), the legendary twins born from the union of the queen of Sparta with Jupiter, now has only four columns and has become the symbol of the city of Agrigento.

-The temple of Olympian Zeus (Jupiter) was built to thank Zeus on the occasion of the Agrigentines’ victory over the Carthaginians, in 480 BC .
-Here are the famous atlases, some gigantic statues with human shape, once used as columns o pilasters.
+The Temple of Olympian Zeus (Jupiter) was built to thank the god Zeus for the 480 BC victory of the Agrigentines over the Carthaginians.
+Here are the Telamones, gigantic statues with human features.

-The temple of Concordia, also built around the 5th century, is located along the via Sacra and is among the best preserved temples.
-In the sixth century it was transformed into a sacred building.
-The name Concordia comes from a Latin inscription found near the temple itself.
+The Temple of Concordia, also built around the 5th century, is located along the Via Sacra and is the best preserved.
+In the 6th century, it was transformed into a sacred building.
+The name Concordia comes from a Latin inscription found in the vicinity of the temple.

-The temple of Heracles (Hercules) is the oldest one.
-Inside it kept a bronze statue of Hercules himself, which the Akragantines loved very much.
-The temple, destroyed by war and natural disasters, today has only eight columns left
+The Temple of Heracles (Hercules) is the oldest.
+It housed a bronze statue of the hero Hercules himself, who was particularly venerated by the Akragantines.
+The temple, destroyed by war and probably by an earthquake, today retains only eight columns of the original 38.

-The temple of Aesculapius was built far outside the ancient walls of the city, a place of pilgrimage for the sick who asked to be healed.
-The walls of the temple were covered by the words of the sick who obtained healing.
+The Temple of Aesculapius The temple of Aesculapius was built well outside the ancient city walls, a place of pilgrimage for the sick who sought healing.
+The walls of the temple bore the inscriptions of the sick who were cured.

-The tomb of Theron, near the Golden Gate, is an imposing pyramidal monument made of tuff stone.
-It was built in memory of the fallen of the Second Punic War.
+La Tomb of Theron, near the Porta Aurea – The Golden Gate, is an imposing pyramid-shaped tufa stone monument.
+It was erected to commemorate those who died in the Second Punic War.